datastax/pulsar-jms/README.md

 Ensure you have a Pulsar service running at http://localhost:8080 before trying out the example.

-You can for instance run Pulsar Standalone using docker
+You can for instance run Pulsar Standalone using docker like this:

 ```
 docker run --name pulsar-jms-runner -d -p 8080:8080 -p 6650:6650 apachepulsar/pulsar:2.7.1 /pulsar/bin/pulsar standalone